 this technique for making cards from recycled card

-front in a rectangular or square shape smaller than the card,
+front into a rectangular or square shape smaller than the card,

-cut a mat, glue in place and decorate.
+cut a mat, glue the card front in place, and decorate.

 The inside verse is stamped in red and green, matted in the same brown